ShevchyshynRoman/rn-test/README.md

 # rn-test

 ### Description
-React native application in which you can view a list of news about restaurants, filter by word and periodю
+React native application in which you can view a list of news about restaurants, filter by word and period

 ### Dependencies
 * Node v16.15.1